-Basically, different healthcare plans are called “payers”.
-You will have a primary payer (the one who pays first) and a secondary payer (the one who pays second).
-Who pays first and who pays second depends on many things, including, how many employees an employer has if you are retired or still working, and whether or not you are covered under a spouse’s group plan.
+Many seniors carry group insurance through an employer or a spouse’s employer.
+If you need medical services, which pays first?
+Different group plans are called payers.
+You will have a primary payer and a secondary one.
+Which pays first and which pays second depends on how many employees an employer has, retired or still working, and whether or not you are covered under a spouse’s plan.

-If you receive your health benefits through an employer with less than 20 employees, Medicare typically pays first.
-However, there are instances where your group coverage might pay first if your employer joined with other employers to form a multi-employer plan, and at least 1 employer in the group has 20 or more employees, then group coverage pays first.
+If you receive your benefits through an employer with less than 20 employees, Medicare typically pays first.
+However, there are instances where your group coverage might pay first if your employer joined with other employers to form a multi-employer plan, and at least one in the group has 20 or more employees, then group coverage pays first.

-Generally, if you are retired and receiving retiree coverage through a former employer, Medicare pays first and group coverage pays second.
-However, if you are retired, your spouse is not retired and you are covered under his or her policy with 20 or more employees, group coverage pays first and Medicare pays second.
+if you are retired and receiving coverage through a former employer, Medicare pays first and the group pays second.
+However, if you are retired, but your spouse is not retired and you are covered under that policy with 20 or more employees, the group pays first and Medicare pays second.